Deaboy/CSC484_Assignment3/README.md

 [here](https://github.com/Deaboy/CSC484_Assignment3).

 ## Instructions
+### Creating Tables and Sample Data
+The database tables and sample data will have to be manually created using the files provided in this project.
+The file to create the necessary tables is /sql/create_tables.sql, and the file to fill these tables with sample data is /sql/sample_data.sql.

+### Database Connection Configuration
+Due to security concerns and the fact that this project is made public on GitHub, the connection info to the database has not been included with this project.
+To add connection info, create a file named "dbConnectionInfo.php" and place it in the "includes" folder.
+In this file, you will need to use PHP to set the following variables according the database's connection info.

+- $dbHost (The address of the database host)
+- $dbName (The name of the database)
+- $dbUser (The user to log into the database)
+- $dbPass (The password used to connect to the databse)

 ### View All Patrons
 To **view all patrons**, click "Patrons" in the main menu.
 There, you will see a complete list of all patrons in the database in alphabetical order.